JOJ0/joj0.github.io/_posts/2022-5-1-multiple-beets-libs.md

  (VirtualEnvName) > ~/we/are/here > master >
 ```

-to something like the following - we remove brackets, set a white background and black as the font color:
+to something like the following - we remove brackets, an change colors (yes you can use color names here too!):

 FIXME screenshots